‘Best player in this draft:’ Redskins pick Young 2nd overall

 ”I feel like I’m the best player in this draft,” Young said. ”What I bring to the table and how I prepare, I definitely believe I’ll make a pretty big impact on the field.”

 Young was widely considered the best non-QB in the draft and could have the kind of impact on the Redskins that 2019 No. 2 pick and his former Ohio State teammate Nick Bosa did for the San Francisco 49ers.
-After leading the nation with 16 1/2 sacks and making 46 tackles last season, Young appears to have that potential, and Redskins vice president of player personnel Kyle Smith said ”everything” stands out about him.
+After leading the nation with 16 1/2 sacks and making 46 tackles last season to become a Heisman finalist, Young appears to have that potential.

+The Redskins fielded calls in recent weeks from teams interested in trading up but wound up standing pat.
+New coach Ron Rivera isolated three draft prospects as immediate-impact players – Burrow, Young and one other – and didn’t believe it was worth giving up on the chance to take Young.

+”I felt that Chase was the one guy that would really carry the load for us as far as that pick,” Rivera said. ”For what we would love to do going forward, for us I most certainly do believe he was the best player.”

 The Redskins traded their second-round pick this year to move up to get Sweat, leaving them without a selection until the third round at No. 66.
 Dealing Williams could change that, and Washington has holes to fill at that position, cornerback, tight end and wide receiver.